 mercurial mood shifted on me.

-an optical illusion in which atmospheric refraction by a layer of hot air distorts or inverts reflections of distant objects
+when hot air distorts reflections of distant objects

 Hesitantly, always afraid, even now, that he would dis¬appear like a

 mirage, too beautiful to be real . . . hesitantly, I reached out one finger and stroked the back of his shim¬mering hand, where it lay within my reach.

 His smile turned

 a building or room where dead bodies are kept before burial

 morgue, though, somehow, her heart was still beating.”

 a unifying idea that is a recurrent element in literary work

 motif the collection had in common, but I found nothing in my hasty examination.